Have you ever craved a salad for dinner, but wondered if that was enough?

 2. Choose Your Protein

-When you think of a side salad, protein is often the missing piece and what makes a salad go from a side dish to a balanced meal (and maybe making the portion size slightly larger!).
+- When you think of a side salad, protein is often the missing piece and what makes a salad go from a side dish to a balanced meal (and maybe making the portion size slightly larger!).

-Protein also helps make a meal feel more filling.
+- Protein also helps make a meal feel more filling.

-Seafood options like shrimp, scallops and fish can make delicious additions as well.
+- Seafood: Like shrimp, scallops and fish can make delicious additions as well.

-If you're looking for something plant-based, you can choose from foods like tofu, tempeh, edamame, chickpeas, beans, lentils, and nuts.
+- Plant-based protein: Like tofu, tempeh, edamame, chickpeas, beans, lentils, and nuts.

-Cheese and eggs also make wonderful salad additions both in terms of flavor and provide some added protein.
+- Cheese and eggs: Also make wonderful salad additions both in terms of flavor and provide some added protein.

 3. Choose Your Healthy Fats

-Healthy fats can be added in a few different ways, but one of your main opportunities is in the salad dressing.
+- Healthy fats can be added in a few different ways, but one of your main opportunities is in the salad dressing.

-While using a store-bought dressing is always an option, it's really easy to make your own homemade salad dressing in no time.
+- While using a store-bought dressing is always an option, it's really easy to make your own homemade salad dressing in no time.

-This way you can truly control the ingredients and flavor.
+- This way you can truly control the ingredients and flavor.

-Olive oil is a classic example of a healthy fat in salad dressing, while avocado oil makes a great choice too.
+- Olive oil is a classic example of a healthy fat in salad dressing, while avocado oil makes a great choice too.

-Other types of healthy fats you can choose from are nuts, seeds, eggs, olives, avocado, and fatty fish like salmon.
+- Other types of healthy fats you can choose from are nuts, seeds, eggs, olives, avocado, and fatty fish like salmon.

 How to make a homemade salad dressing